 Students who attend classes at UTSA must be officially registered or approved to audit a course.
 Registration instructions are online each semester in ASAP.
 Questions regarding registration should be directed to the One Stop Enrollment Center or the Office of the Registrar.

 UTSA does not guarantee the availability of particular courses or sections, and admission to classes is permitted only until the maximum number of students allowable in any section has been reached.
 UTSA reserves the right to cancel any course or section in which the number of registrants does not warrant its continuation.

-Adding a course after the Late Registration period requires the approval of the course instructor and the chair of the department offering the course.
-After the Census Date in any semester, students may not add courses except in extremely rare and extenuating circumstances as approved by the Dean of the college offering the course and by the Dean of the Graduate School.
+Adding a course after the Online Registration period requires the approval of the course instructor and the chair of the department offering the course.
+After the Census Date in any semester, students may not add courses except in extremely rare and extenuating circumstances as approved by the Dean of the college offering the course and the Dean of the Graduate School.

 Undergraduates seeking to register for or to add a graduate course in any of these time periods must obtain the special approvals specified in the undergraduate section “Enrollment in Graduate Courses.”